wp-plugins/cleanprint-lt/readme.txt

 2. Lightbox keeps users on your page within their original browser window.
 3. Green ticker shows how many pages CleanPrint has saved.
 4. Pagination/paper saving counter helps users avoid that dreaded extra sheet of paper.
-5. Control - Users are in control of font size, images, gray scale of text, and eliminating any unwanted content before outputting to print, PDF, Dropbox, and Google Docs.
+5. Control - Users are in control of font size, images, gray scale of text, and eliminating any unwanted content before outputting to print, PDF, Kindle, Dropbox, Google Drive and Box.
 6. Button Set - Users feel good about hitting eco-friendly content output buttons next to your content.
 7. Branded output - Your brand/URL are printed on the page or saved so that people can always get back to your site.